 Sometimes the most ambiguous guidelines provide the most creative results.
 We are searching for applicants who are creative, curious, and open.
 We seek to identify students who demonstrate integrity, the capacity for vision and leadership, and potential for humane and effective participation in the global community.
 In your proposal please tell us where you want to go, and most importantly, why you want to go.
 Bonderman Fellowships enable students to undertake independent international travel to explore, be open to the unexpected, and come to know the world in new ways.

 You must travel for a minimum of eight months in at least six countries in two or more major regions of the world.
-While your official Bonderman travels must end between months eight and ten, you are welcome to continue traveling for as long as the money lasts, even if that is well after that time month.
+While your official Bonderman travels must end at eight months, you are welcome to continue traveling for as long as the money lasts, even if that is well after that eighth month.

 If awarded a Bonderman fellowship in you can embark on your travels at any point between the time you are offered the award and June of the following calendar year (i.e., if awarded a fellowship in 2016 you must leave by June 30, 2017).

 No, this is to be a life-changing experience of total immersion in other places, peoples, and cultures and you cannot break it up into smaller sessions.

 This is a solitary adventure that you must undertake alone.
 This is not to say that you cannot ever travel with other travelers, but you cannot take your spouse/partner/friend/child on your travels with you.
 You also should not travel in organized, group tour situations.

 No, this award is not to be used to fund research towards your degree, formal study at a foreign university, reconnect with your family heritage, or travel under a formal organization.